Portugal's PM Costa wins election, could clinch majority

 The Left Bloc and Communists lost a large share of their votes compared to the previous election in 2019.

-A stable government would bode well for Portugal's access to a 16.6-billion-euro ($18.7 billion) package of EU pandemic recovery aid and its success in channelling funds into projects to boost economic growth in western Europe's poorest country.
+A stable government would bode well for Portugal's access to a 16.6-billion-euro ($18.7 billion) package of EU pandemic recovery aid and its success in channelling funds into projects to boost economic growth.

+With more than a tenth of Portugal's 10 million people estimated to be isolating due to COVID-19, the government had allowed infected people to leave isolation and cast ballots in person, and electoral officials donned protection suits in the afternoon to receive them.

+Turnout was on track to beat 2019's record low 49% participation, after almost 46% of those eligible had voted by 4:00 pm, more than the 39% recorded at the same time in 2019, official data showed.

+As in many European countries, infections have spiked, although vaccination has kept deaths and hospitalisations lower than in earlier waves.

-(Writing by Andrei Khalip, additional reporting by Miguel Pereira; editing by Barbara Lewis, Andrew Heavens, Peter Graff)
+(Writing by Andrei Khalip, additional reporting by Miguel Pereira; editing by Peter Graff and Chizu Nomiyama)

 By Sergio Goncalves and Catarina Demony